JayBiernat/JAudioPlayer/README.txt

 A simple audio player created using the following libraries:
   - PortAudio for audio stream handling
-  - SDL for GUI creation
+  - SDL2 for GUI creation
   - libsndfile for audio file input

 Currently, the audio file to be played is specified as a